Pangsit Ayam (Indonesian Chicken Wontons)

 • Firstly, we have to make the filling by putting all the ingredients except the pastry into a mixing bowl.

-• At the beginning you may find it slimy and slippery due to the eggs.
-But keep stirring and mixing until all well blended.
+• At first, you may find it slimy and slippery because of the eggs.
+But keep stirring and mixing until all is well blended.

 • Take a sheet of the pastry and put it on your palm, then put about 1 teaspoon of the chicken mixture on the middle of the pastry.